Snehabankapalli/ai-data-quality-agent/README.md

 > A Claude-powered data quality monitoring bot for Snowflake pipelines — with self-healing and Slack alerting.

-Built by a Senior Data Engineer who has processed **100M+ daily events** at SoFi with **99.9% pipeline SLA**.
+Built by a Senior Data Engineer.
 This agent brings fintech-grade reliability to any data team.

 ---